nushastro/website/docs/optics/blackbody/wiens_displacement_law.md

 \lambda_{max} = \frac{b}{T} \approx\frac{0.002898 m \cdot K}{T}
 $$

 where $T$ is the temperature of the surface of the star (from which radiation is emitted).
-The constant $b \approx 0.002898 \cdot mK$ is known as _Wien’s Wavelength Displacement Constant_.
+The constant $b \approx 0.002898 m \cdot K$ is known as _Wien’s Wavelength Displacement Constant_.

 !!!
 Question